 I would like to stress that I distinguish between arbitrary items and items with deliberate political messages.
 As for the travel notebooks, one could argue that no general bad faith can be assumed, since the items are after all generated in bulk for many countries.
 Nevertheless, there seems to be a certain pre-selection of countries that can be considered for item generation according to certain design templates, because not all designs are offered for all countries.
 This pre-selection process therefore also includes, or rather does not actively exclude countries torn by war and terrorism.
 It is the prevailing conditions and the suffering of the populations of these countries that make happy travel journals and trendy Youtube travel vlogging about adventurous journeys to Afghanistan, Syria and Yemen so insensitive and uncomforting.
 I call these travel notebooks the epiphenomenon of the commodification of the ‚East‘ because they set forth the assimilation of whole countries and show an insensitive handling and disregard of cultural and religious peculiarities, beliefs and cultural values.

 The veteran notebooks are clearly the more problematic items, as they show a certain aestheticization of violence and are used as political statements.
 They might be niche products on Amazon, but they are more than mere byproducts or digital trash, for they are designed to respond to a certain need and help maintain a broader sentiment and can even support political movements.
 My conclusion is that Amazon enables and profits from them simply because it can.
 From a business point of view, revenue always trumps ethical standards, unless public pressure forces the company into one of its usual reactive phases of superficial damage control.
 Amazon treats its business opportunities the same as its employees: as long as it can profit from them without a truely hurting backlash from the public or authorities, ethical standards do not matter.
-To make it clear: I’m not advocating censorship or a ban on certain products, but I do think it’s unacceptable that Amazon makes money from xenophobic products and makes their distribution possible in the first place.
+It is unacceptable that Amazon makes money from xenophobic products and fascilitates their production and distribution.

 Originally I had intended to publish this post in November last year while Trump was still in office.
 Now, after turbulent weeks that accompanied the transfer of power in the USA and with different narratives still competing to explain the nature of political crisis in the U.S., I finally found enough time to finish this piece.
 Although there is a new president residing in the oval office now, and the daily news cycle—at least for the U.S.—has returned to a more predictable pace and less alarmist tone, the living legacy of the Trump presidency and his countless associates is still looming in the background.
-In my opinion, Trump’s departure and the idealization of Biden as a democratic saviour should not obscure our view on the fatal, inhumane foreign policy of the U.S. in Afghanistan and the MENA region during the presidential terms that preceded Trump, a policy that still continues to this very day, and for which Biden was co-responsible as vice-president during the Obama years.
+In my opinion, Trump’s departure and the idealization of Biden as a democratic saviour should not obscure our view on the fatal, inhumane foreign policy of the U.S. in Afghanistan and the WANA region during the presidential terms that preceded Trump, a policy that still continues to this very day, and for which Biden was co-responsible as vice-president during the Obama years.
 How tempting all simplistic explanation attempts might be, the worldview of Trump and his supporters can neither be encapsulated in the four years of his presidency, nor can it be contained by labeling it a mere contemporary movement or aberration.
 It is not a passing postmodern phantom, it transcends the run-up to and aftermath of Trump’s term in office.
 It emerged on a solidified breeding ground having deep roots in nationalism, chauvinism, firearm fanaticism, military heroism, and racism, and as shown above branches out into unexpected niches.
+Moreover, this breeding ground has proven ideal for the institutionalization of conflicting interests, in which the Trump movement took on a catalytic role and was able to prevent necessary changes, also because it offered Trump opponents many opportunities to continue advocating a traditionally oppressive foreign policy.
 Therefore the need for deconstructing the complex as a whole continues to be acutely relevant.